airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 * Set a start date (like `2023-03-03`) in the "Testing values" menu
 * Hit the "Test" button to trigger a new test read

-Now, you should see a dropdown above the records view that lets you step through the daily exchange rates.
+Now, you should see a dropdown above the records view that lets you step through the daily exchange rates along with the requests performed to fetch this data.
 Note that in the connector builder at most 5 slices are requested to speed up testing.
 During a proper sync the full time range between your configured start date and the current day will be executed.

-When used in a connection, the connector will make sure exchange rates for the same day are not requested multiple times - the date of the last fetched record will be stored and the next scheduled sync will pick up where the previous one stopped.
+When used in a connection, the connector will make sure exchange rates for the same day are not requested multiple times - the date of the last fetched record will be stored and the next scheduled sync will pick up from where the previous one stopped.

-## Transformations
+## Adding transformations

 Note that a warning icon should show next to the "Detected schema" tab - using the per-date endpoint instead of the latest endpoint slightly changed the shape of the records by adding a `historical` property.
 As we don't need this property in our destination, we can remove it using a transformation.